 Sometimes, people are going to search you out and send you a friend request anyway, so…

-It can be quite the dilemma when you see a friend request from a client, or networking buddy.
+It can be quite a dilemma when you see a friend request from a client or networking buddy.

 Do you add them, or not?

 Do you want them to see your political thoughts and ‘for friends only’ content?

 You can get around this by creating ‘lists’ of contacts you don’t want to see your standard facebook fodder, and set the privacy of your posts and photos to ‘friends except…’.

 Now, you might think ‘more friends = more people will engage and share my stuff’.

 Unfortunately, Facebook algorithms are pretty harsh, and it’s incredibly difficult to get your posts in front of people and have people engage with them.

 Ultimately, there’s only one way to keep personal and business life completely separate

 And that’s to avoid social media altogether.

 Now, I don’t know about you, but I do enjoy having a bit of a vent on Facebook now and then, and those quizzes can be pretty addictive, so like me, abandoning social media probably isn’t an option for you.